koek1/NGPRO_HA1/ha1_project/PRESENTATION_SUMMARY.md

-# Team Management System - Presentation Summary
+# Team Management & Grading System - Presentation Summary

 ## 🎯 **Project Overview**
-**Built a comprehensive Team Management System (Span Admin) that allows administrators to create, manage, and display teams with their members.**
+**Built a comprehensive Team Management & Grading System that allows administrators to create, manage, and grade teams with their members.
+The system includes both team administration and a sophisticated grading system for evaluating team projects.**

 ---